 If you are a smoker, try to give up the habit.
 Research has shown that smoking prematurely ages the skin because it deprives it of oxygen and nutrients.
 Smoking will reduce the skin’s strength and elasticity, making it wrinkle and sag more than it should.

-Many turn to drastic methods of making their skin look younger, such as cosmetic surgery, but remember that practising simple skincare basics can have a real, noticeable effect.
+Many turn to drastic methods of making their skin look younger, such as cosmetic surgery, but remember that practising simple skincare basics and following these anti-ageing skincare tips, can have a real, noticeable effect.
 Little habits that you may not think have a dramatic impact on your appearance will actually do a lot to enhance your natural beauty and keep the years from taking too much of a toll on your skin.

 To receive regular updates on over 50s health issues, don’t hesitate to sign up to our free newsletter, The Best of Friends via this link.